20 of the Best Winter Wedding Bouquets

 2. Christmas Wedding Bouquet Ideas with Pine Cones and Berries

-Winter wedding bouquets with pine cones are lovely This is true, especially when they are combined with other seasonal elements, such as evergreen springs and hypericum berries.
+Winter wedding bouquets with pine cones are lovely.
+This is especially true when combined with other seasonal elements, such as evergreen sprigs and hypericum berries.
 These additions create a beautiful arrangement.
-However, other flora, such as ferns and roses add dimension to lovely Christmas wedding bouquets.
+However, other flora, such as ferns and roses, add dimension to lovely Christmas wedding bouquets.

 Winter Wedding Bouquets with Pine Cones